 When building a plan for (or diving into) content marketing, you’re likely thinking about blog posts.
 Maybe social media posts too.
 But you’d be remiss if you didn’t seriously explore video content creation as well.
 As it turns out, videos can have a huge impact in sales conversion, and be a major player in the success of your other content.

-You may be thinking that as a retail business, you don’t have a lot of opportunity for relevant video topics.
+You may be thinking that as a retail business, you don’t have a lot of opportunities for relevant video topics.
 Or perhaps it feels intimidating to get started without a clear idea of where you’ll be posting them.
-This article should help you recognize some options for video content ideas, and how to make them work best for your business.
+This article should help you recognize some options for video content ideas and how to make them work best for your business.